rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 Note the somewhat inconvenient issue that `EmbedMultipleConfs` returns a vector of `ints` for the conformer ids, but `alignMolConformers` requires a vector of `unsigned ints`.
-The first vector of `unsigned ints` in the `alignMolConformers` declaration is atom ids, and allowd the alignment to be performed on just a subset of atoms which can be convenient for overlaying a core and seeing how the other bits of the molecule varied in the different conformations.
+The first vector of `unsigned ints` in the `alignMolConformers` declaration is atom ids, and allows the alignment to be performed on just a subset of atoms which can be convenient for overlaying a core and seeing how the other bits of the molecule varied in the different conformations.